“We Deserve a Future”

 Strike with Youth!

-- On September 20 comes, prepare to devote the day to taking action especially on behalf of youth.
+- Prepare to devote the day to taking action especially on behalf of youth.

 - Take pictures and share them with your community and on social media, again with the hashtags, #ClimateStrike, #StrikeWithUS (US), #FaithsForFuture, and our community’s #CompassionTakesAction.

-Neither striking on September 20 nor even supporting youth in climate strikes is the ultimate goal.
+Neither striking on a Friday nor even supporting youth in climate strikes is the ultimate goal.
 We need broad-scale systemic change and individual change.
 We need to act like our children’s future is at stake simply because it is.